bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 Included files may themselves contain include statements.
 The Standard requires at least 8 levels of nested `#include` statements but does not specify a maximum.
 Convention dictates that there is little reason for more than two.

-Complex programs may inadvertenly cause the same file to be included multiple times.
+Complex programs may inadvertency cause the same file to be included multiple times.
 Use conditional compilation as a work around.
 ``` c
 #ifndef _SOMEHEADER_H
   #define _SOMEHEADER_H